 Learn more about how to get involved in CHOICE oral health programs below.

 Katrin Palmer, the ABCD Coordinator for Thurston and Lewis counties, enrolls children into the program by connecting Apple Health-covered children to a dentist, providing oral health education, and assists in appointment scheduling.
-She is also active in both the Lewis and the Mason-Thurston County Oral Health Coalitions to help further improve the oral health care and access in the area.
+She is also available for nutrition guidance to further help improve the oral health of children and their families.
 Contact Katrin at 360-539-7576 Ext.
-103 or firstname.lastname@example.org.
+103 or email@example.com.

 The Access to Baby and Child Dentistry program — ABCD — puts young children on a lifelong path to good oral health.
 ABCD connects low-income families with dentists who know how to care for young kids, preventing tooth decay early and educating parents about how to take good care of their children’s teeth.